Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!

 Step 5: Get a theme!

-The fifth step in your step by step guide to setting up your blog the right way is to get a great theme!
+The fifth step in this ‘how to make a blog step by step guide’ is to get a great theme!

 I love this bit because at the end of this step you’ll really get an idea of how your blog will look once you’ve written a decent number of posts.